-An occupancy permit is a document that indicates that the building surveyor deems that the building has been completed to a point where the building is fit for occupation.
-The Occupancy Permit (OP) is needed in three different scenarios:
+An occupancy permit is a document that indicates that the building surveyor deems the building fit for occupation.
+The permit is needed in 3 different scenarios:

-- Secondly, when a building is undergoing major alterations and more than 50% of the building is changed;
+- When a building is undergoing major alterations and more than 50% of the building is changed

-- And lastly, when the building is undergoing a change of use, i.e. the classification has changed, e.g. office building to apartment building etc.
+- When the building is undergoing a change of use and the classification has changed

 Key points to be considered

 The occupancy permit should be checked for unfamiliar ESM items.
-For example, clearing out drainage every three months must be aligned with the fire engineering reports or specific traffic hazard management procedures and controls.
+For example, clearing out drainage every 3 months must be aligned with the fire engineering reports or specific traffic hazard management procedures and controls.

-When using AS1851-2012, full function fire tests are mandatory, which must be done appropriately.
+When using AS1851-2012, full function fire tests are mandatory.
 Emergency planning and evacuation procedures are also now part of full function fire tests, so they should be completed in an integrated manner.

-Enforcement powers have now been altered to infringement notices and penalties for incorrectly maintaining an ESM being doubled.
-As well as this, on the spot fines are now allowable and a $320 fine for a building and $720 for a facility per ESM.
+Infringement notices and penalties for incorrectly maintaining an ESM are now doubled.
+In addition, on-the-spot fines are allowable.
+A $320 fine for a building and $720 for a facility per ESM.
 Areas in which you can receive an on-the-spot fine, include:

 Learn how you may be affected